SoftwareHeritage/swh-graph/docs/api.rst

 Counting results
 ----------------

-The following method variants, with trailing ``/count`` added, behave like the already discussed methods but, instead of returning results, return the *amount* of results that would have been returned:
+The following method variants, with trailing `/count` added, behave like their already discussed counterparts but, instead of returning results, return the *amount* of results that would have been returned:

 .. http:get:: /graph/leaves/count/:src